Bear Grylls: Mission Survive

 In 2015, he began presenting the six-part ITV series Bear Grylls: Mission Survive which features eight celebrities on a twelve-day survival mission.
 The series began airing on 20 February 2015.
 Mission Survive returned for a second series in 2016.

 Bear Grylls Survival School

 In 2016, he presented a CITV series called Bear Grylls Survival School.
 Filming started in August 2015.
 The series began airing on 10 January 2016.
 A second series was scheduled to begin on 7 January 2017.

 Survivor Games

 In 2015, China's Dragon TV partnered with Bear Grylls for an adventure series called Survivor Games.
-The show featured Grylls and eight celebrities from China, Hong Kong and Taiwan, premiered on 16 October 2015.
+The show featured Grylls and eight celebrities from China, Hong Kong and Taiwan, and premiered on 16 October 2015.

 Bear's Mission

 In 2018, ITV began airing a new series similar to the USA series Running Wild with Bear Grylls called Bear's Mission with...
 This show focuses on one British celebrity taking an overnight adventure with Bear each episode.
 The series premiered on ITV in early 2018.